 Weather in Taiwan

-Taiwan has a tropical and sub-tropical climate, hence, the country is blessed with an abundance of palm trees and white sandy beaches.
+Taiwan has a tropical and sub-tropical climate, hence, the country is blessed with an abundance of palm trees and white sandy beaches perfect for every backpacker and traveler.
 The climate of the country is split between the south and north regions of Taiwan.
 The island witnesses hot and humid weather during the months of summer, i.e., from June to August.
 Winters in Taiwan are short and mild as the season starts in the month of December and ends in February.
 From June to October, the country witnesses monsoon season.

 Months from October to April are considered to be the best time to visit Taiwan.
 The rainfalls and the unfavorable weather condition makes it difficult for tourists to visit Taiwan between the months of June and September.